mspp-data-studio-2021/aptitude-analysis/README.md

 # aptitude-analysis
 Author: Carolyn D. Gorman  |  Data Studio Project  |  June / July 2021

+# Project Summary
-- Q: What is the relationship between early life aptitude and later life labor market outcomes?
+What is the relationship between early life aptitude and later life labor market outcomes?

 Using data from the National Longitudinal Survey of Youth 1979 (NLSY79), I examine how indicators of aptitude, self-esteem, and sense of control during respondents' early adulthood are related to later life labor market outcomes such as income and wages, occupation, and having employer-provided health insurance coverage.